RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 What is in the box
 ******************

-The following accessories and materials are included with your STEMlab SDR transceiver kit.
+The following accessories and materials are included with your STEMlab SDR transceiver module.

-	* C25 160-10 10W module
+	* SDR transceiver 160-10 10W module
 	* DC power cord with Anderson Power Pole™ connector
 	* 4 x SMA cable for connecting C25 module with STEMlab 125-14 and antenna
 	* impedance adapter